Turtle Graphics

 Spirograph

-This example draws a 72 pointed star.
+This example draws a 72-pointed star.
 Technically, this isn’t really what a Spirograph draws, but shares some visual characteristics, like rotational symmetry.

 Recursive Tree I

 Turtles are often paired with recursion to draw tree-like forms.
-Study this ,simpified example to see how, and see the Recursive Tree II below for a little more detailed example.
+Study this simpified example to see how, and see the Recursive Tree II below for a little more detailed example.

 Make your own Drawing Machines